Monti Neighbourhood

 Ancient Meets Hipster in Rione Monti

-Rione Monti, Rome’s first ward (rione).
-The neighborhood for the cool and young, the old and vintage.
-For those who want a serving of cobblestone, antiques and artisans, with a side order of beauty, great food and some of the bars in Rome.
+Rione Monti, Rome’s first ward (rione), tucked between Piazza Venezia and the Colosseum, is a neighborhood where historic meets hip and chic, and bits of modernity blend with all things vintage.
+For those who want a serving of cobblestone, antiques, and artisans, with a side order of beauty, great food, and some of the best bars in Rome, this is a place to check out.

-Centrally located between Piazza Venezia and the Colosseum, this is The place to while away the afternoon peeking into vintage stores, paging through old books, grabbing coffee in Rome’s chicest cafes, chatting over aperitivo, and people watching at the fountain in Piazza della Madonna dei Monti.
+Centrally located, Rione Monti is a place to spend an afternoon or pass an entire day, whether it be peeking into vintage stores, paging through old books, grabbing coffee in some of the most stylish cafes, chatting over aperitivo, or people-watching at the fountain in Piazza della Madonna dei Monti.

-A tiny quartiere, it’s a haven between the tourist traps of Via Nazionale and Via Cavour, and much more Roman than the more popular districts like Campo de’ Fiori and Piazza Navona.
-This is working-class Rome, where older couples maintain tradition, even as young entrepreneurs open trendy galleries.
+Even though it is a tiny quartiere, it has transformed into a haven between the tourist traps of Via Nazionale and Via Cavour, and much more Roman than the more popular districts like Campo de’ Fiori and Piazza Navona.
+This is working-class Rome, where older couples maintain tradition while young entrepreneurs open trendy galleries.

 Via Panisperna Rome Monti

-Monti gentrified and emerged as a haven for artisans in the 1930s when Mussolini’s grandiose Via dei Fori Imperiali swept in, but in the Roman period it was the Suburra, or low-class slum, with a disgraceful reputation and full of prostitutes and pimps.
-(You can still find a few lingering today on Via dei Capocci).
-In fact, the wall built to separate Monti from Imperial Rome still stands stoutly against the forums of Augustus and Vespasian.
+Monti gentrified and emerged as a haven for artisans in the 1930s when Mussolini’s grandiose Via dei Fori Imperiali swept in.
+However, back in the Roman period, the neighborhood was the Suburra, or low-class slum, with a disgraceful reputation full of prostitutes and pimps.
+The wall built to separate Monti from Imperial Rome still stands stoutly against the forums of Augustus and Vespasian.

 Learn to make gelato in Rome